esarnb/TriviaGame/README.md

 Welcome to Galactic Trivia Mania!
 There are 10 questions in total based on our universe and space history!

-To try out the game, you play play a [deployment](https://esarnb.github.io/TriviaGame/)
+To try out the game, you may play a [deployment](https://esarnb.github.io/TriviaGame/)

 ## Getting Started

-To play this on your local machine, you may download all folders and the index.html.
+To deploy this on your local machine, you may download all folders and the index.html.
 Open the index.html with your preferred browser to start playing the game.

+You must have a valid internet connection in order to load JQuery libraries (dynamic editing for webpages).

 ### Installing